Riib11/block-types/README.md

   immediately queriable from its type since the type must contain a corresponding Π-type which has the variable name annotation
 - A λ-term does not need a domain annotation because it cannot appear on the left end of an application.
-The only way for a lambda to be used (by reference) on the left end of an application is via a let-term, which must have a domain annotation.
+The only way for a λ-term to be used (by reference) on the left end of an application is via a let-term, which must have a domain annotation.
+- Due to the required eta-abstraction, λ-terms are actually redundant in our syntax.
+Since a term's type is always immediately queriable, all information about the presence of λ-terms and their bound variable names are contained in their type's Π-types

 TODO: